-On June 24, 2013, pursuant to the 2013 Arrangement, the Company completed the acquisition of Winstar, consolidated its Pre-Consolidation Shares on a 10:1 basis and changed the name of company from "Kulczyk Oil Ventures Inc." to "Serinus Energy Inc.".
+On June 24, 2013, pursuant to the 2013 Arrangement, the Company completed the acquisition of Winstar, consolidated its Pre-Consolidation Shares on a 10:1 basis and changed the name of company from "Kulczyk Oil Ventures Inc." to "Serinus Energy Inc."

-In late June, 2013, the common shares of the Company were listed on the Toronto Stock Exchange under trading symbol "SEN" and the trading symbol on the WSE was changed to "SEN".
+In June 2013, the common shares of the Company were listed on the TSX under trading symbol "SEN" and the trading symbol on the WSE was changed to SEN.

-At the Company's 2013 annual general meeting, held on May 14, 2014, the Company amended its By-Laws to remove the provisions requiring majority shareholder approval for certain types of private placements by the Company.
-As the Company is listed on the TSX, shareholders are protected by the TSX's rules, making those provisions in the By-Laws redundant.
-Further, the TSX may, from time to time, amend its rules which provide these shareholder protections, thereby potentially causing the provision in the By-Laws to no longer be sufficiently consistent with the TSX's rules.
+At the Company's 2013 annual general meeting, the Company amended its by-laws to remove the provisions requiring majority shareholder approval for certain types of private placements by the Company.
+As the Company is listed on the TSX, shareholders are protected by the TSX's rules, rendering those provisions in the by-laws redundant.